BerkBytmr/Pizza_Sales_Project/README.md

 - top and bottom selling pizzas
 - category & size comparisons

-(SQL scripts are available in the /sql folder.)
+(SQL scripts are available in the Kpi and Chart Requirements.sql file.)

 ## Multi-Page Report Screenshots
 Screenshots are available in the /screenshots folder.